A Digital Nomad Guide to Freetown

 Given the heat and traffic jams, proximity to work can be an important factor to consider.
 Also, check utility supplies.
 For example, if your new home has a direct water supply (and reserve) or if you will have to pay for deliveries to an outdoor tank and also how much electricity you could obtain per day, if the house has a backup generator, which type, if its use would be limited to certain hours of the day or if you would need to buy your own (you can also rent one per month).

 If you are an expat you will probably need a watchman to open the huge iron gate and keep an eye on the house.

 Apartment complexes often include security personnel as part of the lease, but if you decide to rent a single home you may have to hire someone and pay him yourself.
 Keep in mind that many employment contracts stipulate that you must have a security guard at the door of your house.

-Consider that in general you will have to pay for a lot of repairs since the pipes, wiring, appliances and everything that involves electricity usually has an unreliable quality or previous inappropriate use which can lead to minor exploits or problems with the plumbing.
+Consider that, in general, you will have to pay for a lot of repairs since the pipes, wiring, appliances, and everything that involves electricity, usually have an unreliable quality or previous inappropriate use which can lead to minor exploits or problems with the plumbing.